I’m so pleased we met. I love you. I can’t wait to see you. I’ve scheduled a flight for next month.

 My luggage is stuck in customs.
 Can you submit some paperwork and payments for me?

-Unfortunately, our estimates suggest that for nearly 57,000 Americans in 2023, the saying “If it sounds too good to be true, it probably is” has likely become a haunting, real-life nightmare.
-Scammed for over $638.6 million by fraudsters, not only have these victims been left out of pocket, but they’ve also been left humiliated, frightened, and heartbroken.
+For nearly 59,000 Americans in 2024, the saying “If it sounds too good to be true, it probably is” has become a haunting, real-life nightmare.
+Scammed for at least $697.3 million by fraudsters, not only have these victims been left out of pocket, but they’ve also been left humiliated, frightened, and heartbroken.

-So while romance scam figures may be declining, this could be due to this type of scam being used to execute a bigger, more financially rewarding schemes.
+So while romance scam figures may be declining, this type of scam could be used to execute bigger, more financially rewarding schemes.
 This, in turn, leads to ‘romance scams’ falling into other categories when they’re reported–something the AARP recently reported on, too.
 It suggests romance and investment scams are becoming double-barreled scams as victims are promised love and money.
-“The deception starts out as romance fraud and transforms into a cryptocurrency investment fraud in which victims have lost millions of dollars.”
+AARP’s report states: “The deception starts out as romance fraud and transforms into a cryptocurrency investment fraud in which victims have lost millions of dollars.”

 To get an idea of the extent of romance scams on a state-by-state basis, Comparitech analyzed data from the Internet Crime Complaint Center (IC3), Federal Trade Commission (FTC), Better Business Bureau (BBB), and American Association of Retired Persons (AARP).
-Using 2022 data and all of the available data for 2023 so far, we’ve been able to create estimates for the entire year to try and understand the true picture of romance scams in 2023.
+Using 2023 data and all of the available data for 2024 so far, we estimated the true scope of romance scams in 2024.

 Key findings:

-• The AARP saw a 65 percent decrease in the number of cases it saw in 2022 (from 269 to 95) –however, a change in overall reporting may have caused these figures to drop more significantly
+- The AARP saw a 201 percent increase in the number of cases it saw in 2024 (from 95 to 286) –however, a change in overall reporting in 2023 may have caused these figures to increase more significantly

 States with the highest rates of romance scams per 100,000 people

-As the below map also shows, the highest rates of romance scams per 100,000 tend to be in western or northeastern states.
+As the below map also shows, the highest rates of romance scams per 100,000 tend to be in western states.

 States with the highest number of romance scams and losses